 Notice and choice frameworks and overly-procedural privacy laws have resulted in a sea of blindly-clicked "I Agree" buttons, unread fine print, and constant anxiety about what our home Internet-of-Things device is listening to.
-What seems sensible on a case-by-case basis will in the aggregate continue to overwhelm people who simply want to be safe when they go online.
+What seems sensible on a case-bycase basis will in the aggregate continue to overwhelm people who simply want to be safe when they go online.

-What the United States needs from federal legislation is a set of rules that reallocates the obligations from people to companies who invite their trust.
+What the United States needs from federal legislation is a set of rules that can rebalance the responsibilities of companies collecting, using, mining, and sharing individuals' personal data and protect against individual, group, and societal harm.
 Data collectors and processors are in the better position than we are to foresee how their tools and practices might be used in ways adverse to us.
 They are also in the better position to correct course.

-The U.S. needs a set of rules with a firmer moral floor that furthers many different privacy-related values and discourages treating privacy as a procedural and formalistic compliance exercise.
+The U.S. needs a set of rules with a firm commitment to many different privacy-related values.
+We should not treat privacy as a procedural and formalistic compliance exercise.
 We should not distill privacy protection into a rote checklist that allows data collectors to flash an insignia of compliance without making more substantive efforts to protect our vulnerabilities.
 To that end, I recommend rules structured to protect peoples' trust and rules that place robust, clear, and non-waivable boundaries around how information technologies are designed, what data companies may collect, and how that data may be used.